 There are no available registration dates at this time.

-Prerequisite: This two-week program is designed for high school students between the ages of 16 and 18 who are about to prepare their college portfolio submission.
-Students must have completed an Advanced Digital Photography course or equivalent, as students are expected to enter this workshop with a solid foundation of either fine digital or traditional black-and-white printing.
+This two-week program is designed for high school students between the ages of 16 and 18 who are about to prepare their college portfolio submissions.
+Students must have completed an Advanced Digital Photography course or equivalent, as students are expected to enter this workshop with a solid foundation in either fine digital or traditional black-and-white printing.